efeichen/mavo-gdrive/README.md

 1. Create and upload an empty JSON file onto a Drive folder of your preference.
 2. On the top right corner, click the link icon with a tooltip that says **Get shareable link**.
 The link should be automatically copied to your clipboard.
-3. Paste the shareable link that looks something like [https://drive.google.com/file/d/1ARoYV9VM2iBtjLIV2r4JISPES71u-QQp/view?usp=sharing](https://drive.google.com) into the `mv-storage`, `mv-source` or `mv-init` attribute, like so:
+3. Paste the shareable link that looks something like [https://drive.google.com/file/d/1ARoYV9VM2iBtjLIV2r4JISPES71u-QQp/view?usp=sharing](https://drive.google.com) into the `mv-storage`, `mv-source`, or `mv-init` attribute, like so:

 ```html
 <div mv-app mv-storage="https://drive.google.com/file/d/1ARoYV9VM2iBtjLIV2r4JISPES71u-QQp/view?usp=sharing">